lfn3/personal-site/content/post/error-handling-in-asp-net-mvc.md

 		<error statusCode="500" path="~/Views/Errors/500.cshtml" />
 	</customErrors>

-Alternatively, you might be relying on a filter inside your MVC application to handle errors by showing an error.cshtml page or the like. <!--Discuss why this is a bad idea -->
+Alternatively, you might be relying on a filter inside your MVC application to handle errors by showing an error.cshtml page or the like.
+This is the default behaviour but it basically doesn't cover all the myraid ways something can go terribly wrong and spew terrible yellow error all over your page.
+Most notable of which is an error in your Views.
+Of which error.cshtml is one...
+Hopefully you can see the issue here. <!-- More detail?-->

-So what exactly is going on here?
-The `mode="RemoteOnly"` means that these error pages will not get shown if you're browsing from localhost - reasonably useful for a dev environment.
+Anyway, lets talk about what this xml (also known as "pointy json") does: the `mode="RemoteOnly"` means that these error pages will not get shown if you're browsing from localhost - reasonably useful for a dev environment.
 On the other hand, while you're doing these changes, you should probably set `mode` to `On`, meaning custom error pages are always shown.
 Otherwise you'll always see the yellow screen of death on your dev machine.
-Just remember to switch it all back afterwards, or all this effort will have been wasted when you deploy to production.

 As the child elements we've got a bunch of individual definitions, mapping status codes to some views.
 Which only covers some of the cases, and somewhat poorly to boot.
 There's two issues - first off, if you end up on one of these pages via an error, and take a look in your network panel, you'll see that they both are actually returning redirects to something like `/Views/Errors/404?aspxerrorpath=/foo/bar`, and 200 then presenting a status code of 200, or "everythings ok".
 I'm not sure exactly why this is the default behaviour, but thankfully we can fix it.